Miwok mythology: Coast Miwok (Coyote and Walik)

 According to one Coast Miwok version "Coyote shook his walik" (something similar to a blanket of tule) to the four directions south, east, north and west.
 The water dried, and land appeared.

 The Diver

-In one creation myth called The Diver Coyote creates the earth and land from the Ocean or endless water.
-Coyote sends a turtle to dive into the Ocean for some "earth".
-The turtle dives to the bottom and comes up with some "earth".
+In one creation myth called The Diver, Coyote creates the land from the ocean or "endless water".
+Coyote sends Turtle diving into the ocean for some "earth".
+Turtle dives to the bottom and comes up with some "earth".
 Coyote takes the earth and mixes it with "Chanit" seeds and water.
 The mixture swells and "the earth was there."

 Coyote and Silver Fox

 Another creation story says that there is "no earth, only water".
-Silver Fox (a vixen) feels lonely and mentions this in a prayer song, and then meets the Coyote.
+Silver Fox (a vixen) feels lonely and mentions this in a prayer song, and then meets Coyote.
 Silver Fox makes an artistic proposal: "We will sing the world".
 They create the world together by dancing and singing.
 As they do so, the earth forms and takes shape.